 Med-Arb and E-Mediation

 Med-Arb: This is a combination of mediation and arbitration.
-A mediator can become an arbitrator if mediation fails.
+A mediator can become an arbitrator if the initial mediation fails.
+The appointed mediator must also be a practicing arbitrator.
+And it must be agreed from the outset, that the mediator will arbitrate the dispute, if mediation does not create a solution.

 When Should You Consider Mediation Services?

 Mediation services in the UK are available at almost any time.
-You may attempt mediation before filing a case at the court or even after a case has been filed.
-The earlier mediation is applied, the better savings you are likely to achieve in time, money, and stress.
+You may attempt mediation before issuing proceedings, (filing a case at court) or even after a case has been filed.
+The earlier mediation is used the better savings you are likely to achieve in terms of time, money, and stress.

 Consider mediation if: